x86cpu/hubitat-abode/README.md

 - Update Hubitat Mode based on Abode gateway mode changes
 - Copy Abode timeline events to Hubitat device events
 - Abode gateway mode changes and events can be used as Triggers in Hubitat Rule Manager
-- Renew access tokens automatically upon expiration
+- Renew access tokens automatically upon expiration (including MFA if seed is provided)
+- Added devices for Contact and Motion (Occupancy)

 ## Inspired by